RELISYS (TECO)

 sensor manufactured by VLSI Vision Ltd., an Edinburgh based company that was

 spun off from the University of Edinburgh.
-The photo in the center is
+The photo at left is

 a Sound Vision test image taken with the 1000 x 800 CMOS sensor an interpolated